No. 43/2 Hebbal, Sahakara Nagar, Bengaluru

 When to Opt for MIS-TLIF

-Our specialists may recommend this minimally invasive surgery under the following medical circumstances:
+Our minimally invasive spine surgeon may recommend this surgery under the following medical circumstances:

 Advanced degenerative disc disease